pagkly/Zed/Investopedia3/Frequency Distribution.md

 Frequency Distribution
 ## What Is Frequency Distribution?

 A frequency distribution is a representation, either in a graphical or tabular format, that displays the number of observations within a given interval.
 The interval size depends on the data being analyzed and the goals of the analyst.
 The intervals must be mutually exclusive and exhaustive.
 Frequency [distributions](https://www.investopedia.com/terms/d/distribution.asp) are typically used within a statistical context.
-Generally, frequency distribution can be associated with the charting of a [normal distribution](https://www.investopedia.com/terms/n/normaldistribution.asp).
+Generally, frequency distribution can be associated with the charting of a [[normal distribution]](https://www.investopedia.com/terms/n/normaldistribution.asp).

 ### Key Takeaways